How To Play | Seven Card Stud Rules

 - This first round of betting will begin with the player who has the lowest upcard after the third street is dealt.
 This player must bring in the bet with at least the low bet limit at the table, as a forced bet.
 Play continues to that player's left, with subsequent players choosing to raise, call, or fold.

 - Once the first round of betting is complete, the dealer will then deal another round of cards to players, face up, also called Fourth Street.
-The order of betting is decided, in this and the remaining rounds of betting, by the player showing the high exposed hand.
+The order of betting is decided, in this and the remaining rounds of betting, by the player showing the high exposed hand in both cases the betting round then proceeds, in a clockwise fashion, around the table with each player acting in turn.
+The betting in the second round is set at the lower limit stake and the betting in the third round is set at the table's higher limit stake.

 - There will be two more rounds of an exposed card being dealt to each player, followed by a round of betting.
 This is generally referred to as Fifth Street and Sixth Street.